Paper Title and Summary

 measurement gap along the Earth-Sun line, and near-complete inaccessibility

-high-resolution compositional data with 4pi coverage of the Sun evenly spaced
+data with 4pi coverage of the Sun evenly spaced throughout the 0-1

 Quemerais E. Katushkina O. Goodwin L. Linsky J. Clarke J. Izmodenov V. Baliukin I.